svgeesus/EuroMPE/voltage-ref-LM399.md

 "Placing a capacitor across the feedback resistor reduces either form of clock feedthrough by limiting the bandwidth of the closed loop gain. "

 100nF film cap for noise filtering.

 Keep the 100nF decoupling cap very close to the positive power input.

 The output voltage is bootstrapped round via a resistor to set the zener current to 1mA (range is 0.5 to 10mA, above 1mA has no benefit).
 A 200k pull-up resistor allows the circuit to start (there seems to be debate on whether this is needed; less so if the output buffer uses a single rail rather than split rails).

-For 5V output, use a unity-gain non-inverting follower then a resistive divider load to get the exact 5V on the distribution board.
+[NO] For 5V output, use a unity-gain non-inverting follower then a resistive divider load to get the exact 5V on the distribution board.
+No, because then a separate constant current source is needed.
+Amping up gives enough potential difference above the zener voltage that the Vref can bootstrap itself as a constant current source.

 ### Adjusting to 5.000V